aws-samples/aws-glue-samples/utilities/Hive_metastore_migration/README.md

    If the connection test fails, your ETL job might not be able to connect to your Hive metastore data source.
 Fix the network configuration before moving on.

-5. Upload the ETL job scripts to S3.
-Upload these 2 scripts to an S3 bucket:
+5. Upload these ETL job scripts to an S3 bucket:

+       import_into_datacatalog.py
        hive_metastore_migration.py
-       import_into_datacatalog.py

-   If you configured AWS Glue to access S3 from a VPC endpoint, you must upload the script to a bucket in the same region where your job runs.
+   If you configured AWS Glue to access S3 from a VPC endpoint, you must upload the script to a bucket in the same AWS region where your job runs.

-6. Create a new job on the AWS Glue console to extract metadata from your Hive metastore and write it to AWS Glue Data Catalog.
-In the job, use the S3 path for `import_into_datacatalog.py` as the **Script Path**.
-Use the S3 path for `hive_metastore_migration.py` in **Python library path**.
-Also specify the following job parameters.
+6. Create a job on the AWS Glue console to extract metadata from your Hive metastore to migrate it to AWS Glue Data Catalog.
+Define the job with **An existing script that you provide** and the following properties:

+   - **Script path where the script is stored** - S3 path to `import_into_datacatalog.py`
+   - **Python library path** - S3 path to `hive_metastore_migration.py`

+   Also add the following job parameters.
 These parameters are defined in the source code of `import_into_datacatalog.py`.

-   - `--mode` should be set to 'from-jdbc'`, which means the migration is from a JDBC source into an AWS Glue Data Catalog.
+   - `--mode` set to `from-jdbc`, which means the migration is from a JDBC source into an AWS Glue Data Catalog.

-   - `--connection-name` should be set to the name of the AWS Glue connection you created to point to the Hive metastore.
+   - `--connection-name` set to the name of the AWS Glue connection you created to point to the Hive metastore.
 It is used to extract the Hive JDBC connection information using the native Spark library.

-   - `--database-prefix` (optional) should be set to a string prefix that is applied to the database name created in AWS Glue Data Catalog.
+   - `--database-prefix` (optional) set to a string prefix that is applied to the database name created in AWS Glue Data Catalog.
 You can use it as a way to track the origin of the metadata, and avoid naming conflicts.
 The default is the empty string.

-   - `--table-prefix` (optional) should be set to a string prefix that is applied to the table names created in AWS Glue Data Catalog.
+   - `--table-prefix` (optional) set to a string prefix that is applied to the table names created in AWS Glue Data Catalog.
 Again, you can use it as a way to track the origin of the metadata, and avoid naming conflicts.
 The default is the empty string.